vishwajeethaldar/wrike/README.md

 ### About
 Wrike is a digital work management tool that lets users track and coordinate projects, combining a simple user experience and interface with enough depth for power users.

-project is build during the construction week of masai school.
+project was build during the construction week of masai school.

 ### Project Type - Group Project
 ### [ Official Website](https://www.wrike.com), [Clone-Live](https://vishwajeethaldar.github.io/wrike-clone/)